Stricken hiker's 'terror' stranded in California desert

 An array of blood tests and scans was waiting for Claire at the Desert Regional Medical Center.

-She has had multiple X-rays, a CT scan, and had reconstructive surgery for her pelvis.
+She has had multiple X-rays, a CT scan and had reconstructive surgery for her pelvis.
 She is on painkillers, muscle relaxants and an IV drip.

 But the American healthcare system has left her "with a lot of question marks and ifs and buts", she said.